Estimating Startup Costs for A Business

 From office equipment to inventory, your company, regardless of industry, needs to put some money down for supplies.
 This section often comprises the majority of a typical business’s startup costs.
-In order to save as much money as possible, it may be helpful to lease or rent necessary equipment.
-Lastly, don’t shrug off the price of office supplies—pens, paper, stationary and business cards all count in your total startup costs as a small business.
+In order to save as much money as possible, it may be helpful to lease or rent the necessary equipment.
+Lastly, don’t shrug off the price of office supplies—pens, paper, stationery and business cards all count in your total startup costs as a small business.

 Payroll and Training

-You probably aren’t going in to your new business as a one-man show.
+You probably aren’t going into your new business as a one-man show.
 You will need a capable staff to help you get your startup off the ground, and that staff will need training and wages.
 All of those expenditures add up and comprise a significant total of your startup budget.
 Also, you may need to take a couple of courses or attain licensing to be a fully capable business owner.
 The training that you go through also needs to be counted while you add up your startup costs.
 While we’re at it, how do you plan to fund your payroll?